CandlePlatforms/candletokenweb-restored/README.md

 an issue or pull request.
 When submitting a pull request, please take required time to discuss your changes and adapt your work.

-_Note, the site is intended to be useful to the majority of Livepeer participants and users, but still be concise and navigable.
+_Note, the site is intended to be useful to the majority of Candle participants and users, but still be concise and navigable.
 Not every link to every partly built project can be included unfortunately.
 But please feel free to file an issue here if you have questions or would like to start a